Great to have you here, Rushlin Bohr, at a frenetic pace.

 I think it's strategic.

-I think the booing that he received from people he thought were a stack deck, Jeb donors, and Rubio donors might have caused him to uh get angrier than he intended to be.
+I think the booing that he received from people he thought were a stacked deck, Jeb donors and Rubio donors might have caused him to get angrier than he intended to be.

-And I know you could be saying, well, hey, you know, Russia got to get used to that.
+And I know you can be saying, well, hey, you know, Russia got to get used to that.

 I mean, presidents have to be able to control their temperament.